FastMods/mc-mod-updater-home/README.md

 ## How it works (short)

-1. Choose your existing `mods/` folder.
+1. Choose  existing `mods/` folder.
 2. Pick a target Minecraft version (e.g., `1.21.3`).
-3. The app looks up each mod on Modrinth and downloads the matching file into your chosen destination.
+3. The app looks up each mod on Modrinth and downloads the matching file into  chosen destination.
 4. It never rehosts files — downloads come directly from Modrinth’s CDN.

 ---